dieghernan/dieghernan.github.io/collections/_posts/2022-05-01-Unknown-pleasures-R.md

 The first step consists of selecting our region of interest (`sf` object) and extracting the elevation data.
 We can achieve that with **giscoR** and **elevatr**.
-In this post I would create a joyplot of [Andalusia](https://en.wikipedia.org/wiki/Andalusia).
+In this post, I create a joyplot of [Andalusia](https://en.wikipedia.org/wiki/Andalusia).
 Note that, given we are creating just a visualization, the resolution of the sf object is not very relevant.